San Francisco

 Building AI Agents Workshop

-Sponsored by Hugging Face, Rime, and Codapt.
-150 people at Frontier Tower.
+Sponsored by Hugging Face, Rime, and Codapt, 150 people at Frontier Tower.

 The pitch: Building AI agents is fun, easy, and can be free.
 Don't pay for [insert agent product here].
-We'll set up a local model and write some Python to automate the things that zap your brainpower.
+We'll set up a local model and write Python to automate the things that zap your brainpower.

-Then we hooked an agent up to a robot arm and had it mix mocktails.
+We hooked an agent up to a robot arm and had it mix mocktails.
 The drink_making_agent.py was the highlight of the repo and the afternoon.

 The room spanned complete beginners to senior engineers, and watching them pair up and help each other was the best part.
 Hugging Face launched a Women on Hugging Face community afterward and invited our participants as founding members.
 Rime gave everyone $100 in credits.